fullstaq-ruby/server-edition/README.md

  * Increase performance — thanks to the usage of better memory allocators.

 You can think of Fullstaq Ruby as a competitor of `apt/yum install ruby`, `rbenv install` and `rvm install`.
 We supply [native OS packages](#how-it-works) for various Ruby versions, which are optionally compiled with [Jemalloc](#what-is-jemalloc-and-how-does-it-benefit-me) or [malloc_trim](#what-is-malloc-trim-and-how-does-it-benefit-me), allowing for lower memory usage and potentially increased performance.
 Our [packaging method](#minor_version_packages) allows much easier security patching.

-_Fullstaq Ruby is a sister project of [Rubywhale](https://gist.github.com/FooBarWidget/b9f01c777a6fcdbe0c0e8d69a1c26ad3), which provides similar benefits but is optimized for containers and cloud-native environments._

 **Table of contents:**